vanheaven-ui/apple-clone/README.md

-# Old Apple Homepage clone
+# Old Apple Homepage Clone

 > This project involves cloning the old version of Apple homepage.